 Hurdling the ability to apply movement or new movement speeds over hurdles while maintaining optimal sprint form.

 This article will explain some fundamentals of Basic Hurdles Training.

 The Differential to 100m sprints is

-A good hurdler is someone who is aggressive and can attack the first hurdle with no fear of that first hurdle.
+A good hurdler is aggressive and can attack the first hurdle with no fear of that first hurdle.

 Trail leg is usually on the front block regardless of which leg they use in that position in the 100-meter dash.

 One difficulty an athlete may have is adjusting steps as their 100-meter raw speed improves.`